-In the Opioid Evidence Bundle section of the CADTH website, we’ve pulled together our best evidence on opioids, divided under the topics of Pain Treatment; Misuse, Overdose, and Harms; Opioid Use Disorder (Addiction); and Alternatives to Opioids.
+On the right, we’ve pulled together our best evidence on opioids, divided under the topics of Pain Treatment; Misuse, Overdose, and Harms; Opioid Use Disorder (Addiction); and Alternatives to Opioids.
 We’ll be updating our Opioid Evidence Bundle regularly with more evidence, including rapid evidence reviews (Rapid Response Reports), Environmental Scans, Horizon Scans, and our larger Optimal Use projects with expert recommendations, as they are completed.

-- Buprenorphine/Naloxone Versus Methadone for the Treatment of Opioid Dependence: A Review of Comparative Clinical Effectiveness, Cost-Effectiveness and Guidelines (Peer-Reviewed Summary With Critical Appraisal, September 2016)
+- Yoga for Chronic Non-Malignant Pain Management: A Review of Clinical Effectiveness, Cost-Effectiveness and Guidelines (Summary with Critical Appraisal, July 2019)

-- Buprenorphine for Chronic Pain: A Review of the Clinical Effectiveness (Summary With Critical Appraisal, January 2017)
+- Mindfulness Training for Chronic Non-malignant Pain Management: A Review of the Clinical Effectiveness, Cost-effectiveness and Guidelines (Summary with Critical Appraisal, June 2019)

-- Crushed Buprenorphine or Buprenorphine-Naloxone for Opioid Dependency: A Review of the Clinical Effectiveness and Guidelines (Summary With Critical Appraisal, July 2016)
+- Buprenorphine for Opioid Use Disorder: A Review of Comparative Clinical Effectiveness, Safety, Cost-Effectiveness, and Guidelines (Summary with Critical Appraisal, April 2019)

 - Publicly Funded and Managed Naloxone Programs in Canada (Tools, December 2018)

 - Opioids for the Treatment of Pain (Mind the Research Gaps Tool, September 2018)